remarkjs/react-markdown/readme.md

 ### Use custom components (syntax highlight)

-This example shows how you can overwrite the normal handling of a node by passing a component.
+This example shows how you can overwrite the normal handling of an element by passing a component.
 In this case, we apply syntax highlighting with the seriously super amazing [`react-syntax-highlighter`][react-syntax-highlighter] by